ology/techn.ology.net/blog/2022/11/25/twelve-bar-jazz-practice/index.markdown

     use Music::MelodicDevice::Transposition ();     # transpose a note
     use Music::Note ();                             # enharmonic notes

-With those things declared, we define and the grab the values from the command-line:
+With those things declared, we define and then grab the values from the command-line:

     my %opts = (
         tonic   => 'C',     # note to transpose things to